What Is Microlearning? An In-depth Guide for Beginners

 |Bloom’s Term||Definition||Appropriate for Microlearning||Example|

-|Knowledge||Express an understanding of a subject by recalling from memory||Yes||i) “Watch this short video on the dietary needs of a German Shepherd.”
+i) “Watch the short video on dietary needs of a German Shepherd.”

-ii) “Next, take the quiz to claim the ‘expert’ badge”
+ii) “Next, take the quiz to claim the ‘expert’ badge.”

-|Comprehension||Organize learnings, compare and contrast ideas, and summarize concepts||Yes||“In less than 30 words, explain why X is better than Y”|
+|Comprehension||Organize learnings, compare and contrast ideas, and summarize concepts.||Yes||“In less than 30 words, explain why X is better than Y.”|

-|Application||Apply learnings in diverse scenarios||Yes||“An irate customer wants to know about the process to cancel her subscription.
-She says that most of the content that she wants to watch is not available in her country.
+|Application||Apply learnings in diverse scenarios.||Yes||“An irate customer wants to know the process to cancel her subscription.
+She says most content she wants to watch is not available in her country.
 From listening to support calls, which of the following options works best to pacify the customer?”|

-|Analysis||Build analytical inferences by breaking down a problem statement into its parts||Yes||“You notice that refunds in last month have increased by 10% MoM.
+|Analysis||Build analytical inferences by breaking down a problem statement into its parts.||Yes||“You notice that refunds in last month have increased by 10% MoM.
 What’s the first sub-metric you would analyze to get to the root of the issue?”|

-|Synthesis||A new creation by utilizing existing information||No||“Build an annual GTM plan for the enterprise software division of Acme Inc.”|
+|Synthesis||A new creation by utilizing existing information.||No||“Build an annual Go-to-Market (GTM) plan for the enterprise software division of Acme Inc.”|

-|Evaluation||Decide a future course of action based on past experiences and intellectual computations||No||“The Board of Directors of Acme Inc. have shifted focus from growth to profitable unit economics for the current FY.
-As a CFO, recommend the top 5 organizational savings opportunities”|
+|Evaluation||Decide a future. course of action based on past experiences and intellectual computations.||No||“The Board of Directors of Acme Inc. has shifted focus from growth to profitable unit economics for the current fiscal year.
+As a CFO, recommend the top 5 organizational savings opportunities.”|

 The Affective Domain